 Or not.
 Within hours of having the tongue patch removed, Lanuza enjoyed her favorite feast: Korean barbecue.

 Beltran cracked after three days, having a slice of cake and two tacos.

 She said she has no regrets about getting the tongue patch.

 "It was great," said Beltran -- who, remember, had the procedure done for free.
 "It wasn't hard for me to do it.
 And I found the shakes really good."

 Lanuza felt differently.

 "I don't want to go through that again," she said.
-"It was really hard for me."
+"It was really